 Have a question not addressed here or a particular scenario to discuss?

-Located in metro Denver, Colorado, EquipEx is a Qualified Intermediary (QI) for Section 1031 Like-Kind Exchanges locally and across the U.S. As a responsible QI, EquipEx cannot and does not provide tax advice.
+Located in metro Denver, Colorado, ERG/EquipEx is a Qualified Intermediary (QI) for Section 1031 Like-Kind Exchanges locally and across the U.S. As a responsible QI, ERG/EquipEx cannot and does not provide tax advice.
 Please consult with your tax professional regarding your particular situation and objectives before participating in a 1031 Like-Kind Exchange.